The deadline for Citrus Orders has passed… if you placed an order we’ll be in touch once we have more details once the truck is headed east!

 We are excited to once again be offering California citrus and nuts to our Yoders’ Farm customers this year!

-For those familiar with our New Jersey blueberry ordering this will work very similarly.
+For those familiar with our New Jersey blueberry ordering the order and pick-up process will work very similarly.

 Here is how the order process will work.